James Dolan's sketch of the Sphere becomes reality as the venue opens with a U2 show in Las Vegas

 “This was the perfect market,” Dolan said.
 “This marketplace is about growth.
 They welcome the notion of putting a big, huge spherical light bulb thing in the middle of it.
 This market loves light, it loves shows, the entertainment.
 The Sphere is all about those things.
 The government here was welcoming and encouraging.”

-The project started as a partnership with casino company Las Vegas Sands, the owner of the Venetian and Palazzo resort towers on the Las Vegas Strip.
-Now the 35-story Venetian and 50-story Palazzo, with more than 7,000 rooms combined, advertise birds-eye guest room views of the Sphere.
+The project started as a partnership with casino company Las Vegas Sands, the then-owner of the Venetian and Palazzo resort towers on the Las Vegas Strip.
+Now the 35-story Venetian and 50-story Palazzo, with more than 7,000 rooms combined, advertise bird’s-eye guest room views of the Sphere.

 “The casino owners were concerned about getting boxed out of entertainment, so they had to have their own venue,” he said.
 “Somewhere along the line, we told them it’s not going to be a regular arena.
 They really embraced the concept.”

-Dolan believes many others will embrace the Sphere, which he hopes to expand all over the world.
-He believes London could be the next landing spot with the hopes of someday building one in New York.
+Dolan believes many others will embrace the Sphere, and hopes to expand the concept all over the world.
+He believes London could be the next landing spot, with the dreams of someday building one in New York.

+But for now, Dolan is focused on proving that the Sphere is the real deal.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.